ojaswini-thote/Hack-O-Week-V-Semester-2026-2027/README.md

 The **Hack-O-Week V** projects provide a practical progression through different areas of computer science and machine learning.

 The **Task Management System** introduces web development, backend programming, and database operations.
 The **Employee Performance Analysis** project develops skills in data manipulation, statistical analysis, and visualization.
 The **Mathematics for Machine Learning – House Price Prediction** project connects mathematical concepts with machine learning.
 The **Student Admission Prediction** project demonstrates regression and classification techniques.
-Finally, the **Customer Churn Prediction** project implements a complete machine learning pipeline with preprocessing, feature engineering, cross-validation, and multiple evaluation metrics.
+The **Customer Churn Prediction** project implements a complete machine learning pipeline with preprocessing, feature engineering, cross-validation, and multiple evaluation metrics.
+Finally, the **Customer Segmentation Using Clustering** project demonstrates an unsupervised machine-learning workflow using Scikit-learn, including K-Means, Hierarchical Clustering, DBSCAN, evaluation, visualization, and interpretation.

-Together, these five projects demonstrate the practical application of programming, web development, data analysis, mathematics, and machine learning concepts.
+Together, these six projects demonstrate the practical application of programming, web development, data analysis, mathematics, supervised machine learning, and unsupervised machine learning concepts.

 ---